 For assistance with reporting illicit discharges please contact Texas Stream Team at TxStreamTeam@txstate.edu or by calling (512) 245-1346.

-Texas Stream Team has also published a variety of resources for citizen scientists looking to refresh their monitoring skills.
-You can reference the Texas Stream Team Field Guide, Texas Stream Team Citizen Scientist Manual, or the Texas Stream Team YouTube channel for assistance with monitoring techniques.
+Texas Stream Team has also published a variety of resources for community scientists looking to refresh their monitoring skills.
+You can reference the Texas Stream Team Field Guide, Texas Stream Team Community Scientist Manual, or the Texas Stream Team YouTube channel for assistance with monitoring techniques.

-Please note- in order to submit data on the Waterways Dataviewer you must have a Dataviewer account.
+Please note that in order to submit data on the Waterways Dataviewer, you must have a Dataviewer account.
 In order to set up a new account, please email a request to TxStreamTeam@txstate.edu.

 I submitted data to Texas Stream Team but do not see it on the Texas Stream Team Waterways Dataviewer.
 Who can I contact?